oneapi-src/level-zero-spec/core/INTRO.md

 "Core" represents APIs that all fully cross-device while "Extended" represents APIs that are device-specific.
 All implementations must support "Core" APIs while "Extended" APIs are optional.
 An implementation will return ::XE_RESULT_ERROR_UNSUPPORTED for any feature request not supported by that device.

+## Multi-Die Device Support
+GPUs are typically built with multiple dies, also called as "Tiles" with in the package.
+Each Tile is interconnected with neighboring tile using high bandwidth link.
+Even though, tiles have direct connection to its own memory, the high band width link allows each tile to access its neighboring tile's memory at very low latency.
+The cross-tile memory is stacked within package allowing applications to access all the device memory with the single continuous view.

+# <a name="spec">API Specification</a>
+The following section provides high-level design philosophy of the APIs.
+For more detailed information, refer to the programming guides and detailed specification pages.

 ## Naming Convention
 The following naming convention is followed in order to avoid conflicts within the API, or with other APIs and libraries: